Table of Contents

-One exception is identical twins: They have an identical genome.
+The only exception is in identical twins: They have an identical genome.

-In uniparental disomy, both chromosomes of a homologue chromosome pair come from one parent.
+In uniparental disomy, both chromosomes of a homologous chromosome pair come from one parent.
 This leads to a disruption of genomic imprinting.
-One differentiates between two forms:
+One should differentiate between its two forms:

 - Paternal uniparental disomy: The maternal chromosome and its genes are missing.